zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 </form>
 ```

-Rails adds this token to every `form` that's generated using the [form
+Zoisite adds this token to every `form` that's generated using the [form
 helpers](form_helpers.html), so most of the time you don't need to do anything.
 If you're writing a form manually or need to add the token for another reason,
 it's available through the